ann-sandra/Road-Safety-Analysis/README.md

    - High-risk streets and suburbs were identified for targeted interventions.

 2. **Recommendations**:
    - Enhance street lighting and install traffic calming measures and traffic police in high-risk areas.
+   - Improve the road traffic flow at intersections with better infrastructures to avoid crashes
    - Focus safety campaigns on peak accident times and locations.
    - Improve pedestrian safety through better infrastructure and education to young people.